Stratego

-Stratego (/strəˈtiːɡoʊ/ strə-TEE-goh) is a chess-like strategy board game for two players on a board of 10×10 squares.
-Each player controls 40 pieces representing individual officer and soldier ranks in an army.
+Stratego (/strəˈtiːɡoʊ/ strə-TEE-goh) is a chess-like strategy board wargame for two players on a board of 10×10 squares.
+Each player controls an army of 40 pieces representing individual officer and soldier ranks through a numbering scheme.
 The pieces have Napoleonic insignia.
 The objective of the game is to either find and capture the opponent's Flag or to capture all movable enemy pieces so that the opponent cannot make any further moves.
-Stratego has simple enough rules for young children to play but a depth of strategy that is also appealing to adults.
+Stratego has simple rules but a depth of strategy.